dbissell6/DFIR/Explorations+Reflections3.md

 One new tool we used was Chainsaw, which proved to be a useful tool for analyzing Windows logs.
 I still need to explore its capabilities more to fully understand its potential.

 I also learned how to mount a Windows drive.
+Relic maps used a .one file.

 One PICO challenge involved analyzing an .eml file to uncover the identity of the sender and using WHOIS data to trace the origin of a suspicious email.